ZeroDream-CN/PHPMC7/README.md

 * English: [https://demo.phpmc.cn/?lang=en_US](https://demo.phpmc.cn/?lang=en_US)
 * Russian: [https://demo.phpmc.cn/?lang=ru_RU](https://demo.phpmc.cn/?lang=ru_RU)

-The Demo userName and passWord are `admin`
+The Demo username and password are `admin`

 The demo is only for how the system work and layout demonstration.